momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Religion/Minor Religions & Cults.md

 Unlike the Radiant Covenant, which seeks to maintain law and civilization, the Iron Ascendants see only one solution to the problem of the Labyrinths—total and merciless eradication.

 - They train in siege warfare and destructive divine magic, preparing for the day they will lead a crusade to tear down the Labyrinths stone by stone.
-- They view Delvers as heretics, believing that those who enter the Labyrinths are feeding the corruption and must be judged.
 - They have begun amassing weaponry, holy relics, and divine artifacts, preparing for the day they declare open war against the Delving Guilds and the governments that support them.

 ___